-Niigon Machines is committed to providing a barrier-free environment for all stakeholders including our clients/customers, employees, job applicants, suppliers, visitors, and any other individual who enters our premises or accesses our information.
-As an organization, we respect and uphold the requirements set forth under the Accessibility for Ontarians with Disabilities Act (2005), Customer Service Standard, and the Integrated Accessibility Standards Regulation for Information and Communications, Employment, and Transportation, and eventually, for the Built Environment.
+Niigon is committed to providing a barrier-free environment for all stakeholders including our clients/customers, employees, job applicants, suppliers, visitors, and any other individual who enters our premises or accesses our information.
+As an organization, we respect and uphold the requirements set forth under the Accessibility for Ontarians with Disabilities Act (2005), Customer Service Standard, and the Integrated Accessibility Standards Regulation for Information and Communications, Employment, Transportation, and the Built Environment.

-Niigon Machines has made a commitment to be accessible for everyone who uses our services and accepts the responsibility for ensuring a safe, dignified, and welcoming environment for everyone.
+Niigon has made a commitment to be accessible for everyone who uses our services and accepts the responsibility for ensuring a safe, dignified, and welcoming environment for everyone.
 We are committed to ensuring our organization’s compliance with accessibility legislation by incorporating policies, procedures, equipment requirements, training for employees, and best practices.
 We will review these policies and practices annually, as organizational changes occur, or in anticipation of compliance deadlines.

 Accessibility Policy & Commitment Statement